 Other home roasting articles on INeedCoffee focus on roasting with electrical roasters, such as the West Bend Poppery or the iRoast 2.
 You can easily start roasting at home with one of these roasters.
 But there are other, older methods of home roasting.
-This article explores using a stovetop popcorn popper, which enables you to roast coffee right on your gas stove.
-It’s not nearly as easy as roasting with an electrical popcorn popper, but the advantages of this method are that you have 100% control over the roasting profile and you can roast greater quantities at one time.
+This article explores using a stovetop popcorn popper, enabling you to roast coffee on your gas stove.
+It’s not nearly as easy as roasting with an electrical popcorn popper, but the advantages of this method are that you have 100% control over the roasting profile and can roast greater quantities at one time.

 *Whirley-Pop Stovetop Popcorn Popper